 When you’re playing the piano, your fingers are getting a workout, and that contributes to your joint health.
 This helps to keep your hands, arms and elbows flexible.

-All The Reasons Why Piano Lessons Are Great For Seniors
+Why Piano Lessons Are Great For Seniors

 Learning the piano or any instrument may seem like a fantasy after a certain age.
 After all, learning music is widely regarded as something exclusively for the young.
 This idea has, unfortunately, been responsible for turning many people away who might have enjoyed learning an instrument otherwise.
 While it’s true that starting off young has its advantages, the real truth is that anyone can learn to play regardless of their age.
 Even if you’re past the age of retirement.